 - For a 24×7 holistic solution – go for Oura, or if you like watches then the previous 4 are good too.

 - For deeper SLEEP insights – go for Oura the sports watches for, perhaps, less accurate insights

 Of course, you can combine the options.

 For example; as a more serious athlete, I would class myself as one, then I’m only ever going to use a sports watch for sports.
-BUT I am quite happy and willing to also wear a ring 24×7, especially to get insights into my sleep and to see how I am recovering from my exercise – I would go for Oura there every time.
+BUT I am quite happy and willing to also wear a ring 24×7, especially to get insights into my sleep and to see how I am recovering from my exercise – I would go for the Oura Ring there every time.
 The major downside is that my sleep data and sports data are in two different places – I can live with that.